 The above scene greeted me when I entered the Jesuit St. Michael’s Church adjacent to the Catholic University of Leuven, Belgium for worship services during the Congress of Societas Liturgica Liturgica held in Leuven on August 7-13.
 People were looking up at the front side of this statue the backside of which greeted people entering the nave.
 Here’s the front side.

 The Belgian artist Ad Wouters (1944- ) sculpted a bronze youthful St. Michael who has slain the ancient dragon, the Satan that had been cast out of heaven and had the world in its grip.
 The sculpture was placed in the back of the church in 2009.
 The young Michael has broken his sword.
 “Killing is not the answer,” said the artist, putting this thought into the mind of the young Michael.
 There will be no more killing.
 In God’s peaceable kingdom swords will be beaten into plowshares.

 I’m sure, however, that the eyes of viewers were drawn more to the male appendage on St. Michael the archangel than to the broken sword.
 As I passed this sculpture throughout the week, various thoughts came into my mind.
-For one, I thought that angels were sexless, and therefore non-binary, although Michael has traditionally been portrayed as a very masculine warrior in Roman-style military garb.
+For one, I thought that angels were sexless, and therefore non-binary.
+Of course, Michael has traditionally been portrayed as a very masculine warrior in Roman-style military garb.
 Perhaps Ad Wouters retained the masculine character of Michael in the Apocalypse as the leader of the heavenly host by portraying him not as a heroic general but as a heroic boy (a kind of David figure).
 Angels are often portrayed in white robes.
 But if the angels are sinless they have no shame that needs to be covered.
 So there’s no reason not to have naked angels, and not just the little Baroque era pink cherubs.
 But portraying them as human-like presents a conundrum for artists.